need4swede/wiki-go/data/documents/plugins/mdm/document.md

 Neptune's app and per-device preferences remain usable without the plugin.
 Sync and remote-management support for future backends will depend on the extension capabilities those backends provide.

-> The complete Jellyfin plugin dashboard is Free.
-Administering Neptune MDM directly from a Neptune client requires [Neptune Pro](/neptune-pro).
-Receiving managed settings and using Settings Sync do not require Pro, including ordinary per-setting administrator changes and persistent **Lock for User** policies.

 ## Features

 | What you want to do | Use | How it behaves |